 The Title IX Coordinator, or designee will make efforts, as appropriate and with written authorization from the reporting party, to achieve an informal resolution to the complaint.
-If an informal resolution is not achievable, the Title IX Coordinator or designee, within 30 days, will inform the reporting party in writing whether or not an investigation is warranted.
+If an informal resolution is not achievable, the Title IX Coordinator or designee, within 30 days, will inform the reporting party either in person, or in writing whether or not an investigation is warranted.